 Leveraging local strategies is a great way for marketers to succeed with their PPC campaigns, as it helps to increase the performance of every single ad and optimize spends throughout an entire campaign.
 However, there is no universal recipe: you should explore how advertising spends differ in your industry and plan your activities based on this data.

-The new and more precise local keyword metrics in SEMrush’s PPC Keyword tool will help you reveal new opportunities for your PPC activities and shift your focus to potentially lucrative regions in order to increase the return on ad spend.
+The new and more precise local keyword metrics in SEMrush’s CPC Map tool will help you reveal new opportunities for your PPC activities and shift your focus to potentially lucrative regions in order to increase the return on ad spend.

 To conduct this study, we picked 86,000 random keywords from 17 industries (both high-volume and low-volume keywords were included, as well as short-head and long-tail keywords).
 Search queries mentioning cities were removed (for instance, “PR consultant” was included and “PR consultant Boston” was excluded).
 The data in this article, for the 17 groups representing industries, was found by calculating the mean CPC in each of the states.